 Often, contracts contain clauses requiring a specific method of resolution.
 For example, maritime contracts frequently contain arbitration clauses.
 Likewise, most contract disputes brought before federal court require mediation prior to moving forward with the case.
 While our attorneys provide strong advocacy in maritime litigation and any other civil litigation, we are also adept at representing the interests of clients through alternative dispute resolution methods such as mediation or arbitration.
 For many clients, ADR can provide a more cost-effective and efficient resolution that is still in alignment with their goals.
 In addition to representing clients in resolving contract disputes through ADR, one of our attorneys is also a trained mediator who can skillfully mediate resolution of contract disputes in South Carolina.

-Discuss your case with an experienced and reputable maritime contract attorney at our Charleston law firm of John Hughes Cooper, P.C.
+Discuss your case with an experienced and reputable maritime contract attorney at our Charleston law firm of Cooper and Bilbrey, P.C.
 Call 843-883-9099 or send us an e-mail to arrange a free and confidential initial consultation with no obligation.